How to Successfully Select a Small Business Loan Broker

 7. Solid Online Presence

 In today’s digital era, an online presence is crucial for all types of professionals, including brokers.
 A quick Google search of a broker’s name should reveal a website, reviews, and potentially social media outlets.
-If you can’t find any information about a broker online, they probably lack a good track record in the financing industry.
+If you can’t find any information about a broker online, they probably lack an excellent track record in the financing industry.

-Now that you know what to look for before you commit to a business financing broker, let’s dive deep into the benefits of one.
+Now that you know what to look for before committing to a business financing broker, we’ll review the benefits of working with one.
 While you can find a business loan on your own, you may enjoy these perks if you work with a broker.

-It would take you a great deal of time to do research and find the various lenders and loans that may meet your needs.
-Not only can a broker take care of this for you, they may open the doors to more options than you’d be able to find on your own.
+It would take you a great deal of time to research and find the various lenders and loans that may meet your needs.
+A broker can take care of this for you, but they may also open the doors to more options than you’d be able to find on your own.

 2. Good Interest Rate

 The interest rate you lock in will determine the overall cost of your loan.
-Since a broker can provide you with multiple loans to compare, you’re more likely to secure a good interest rate.
-Of course, factors like your credit score and time in business will play a role in your rate as well.
+Since a broker can provide you with multiple loans to compare, you’re more likely to secure a reasonable interest rate.
+Of course, factors like your credit score and time in business will also play a role in your rate.

-If you don’t have the best credit score, you can’t rely on a business loan broker to secure you a low rate business loan.
+If you don’t have a good credit score, you can’t rely on a business loan broker to secure you a low-rate business loan.

 3. Quicker Underwriting and Approvals

-If you apply for a loan on your own, a lender may take weeks or even months to review your application and decide whether to approve you.
+If you apply for a loan independently, a commercial lender may take weeks or even months to review your loan application.
 Due to their strong relationships with lenders, a broker can expedite the underwriting and approval process.
-If you need access to business financing as soon as possible, this is a huge plus.
+If you need access to additional working capital as soon as possible, this is a huge plus.

-Conclusion: Take Time to Consider Your Working Capital Options
+Conclusion: Take Time to Consider Your Business Lending Options

-Since the broker industry isn’t licensed or regulated, just about anyone can become a broker.
-Once you find a few brokers, make sure to consider the factors we discussed above.
+Since the broker industry isn’t licensed or regulated, almost anyone can become a financing broker.
+Once you find a few brokers, consider the factors we discussed above.
 By doing so, you can ensure you work with a respectable, qualified professional and receive the best possible service.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.